 Determine which part of the parent plant you wish to cut in order to propagate the monstera plant.
 Then locate the node or aerial root, and cut just below it.
 If you cut a section with multiple leaves, cut each leaf and node into individual segments on either side of the node or aerial root.

 3. Prepare the Cutting

 Remove any sheathing from the stems of the leaves as they can rot when submerged in water for long periods of time.
 You can also cut back some of the aerial roots if you think they are too long.
 Then let the cuts heal or dry out slightly — this can take anywhere from a few minutes to half an hour.

 Arrange the cuttings in a vase the way you’d like them to look once potted so they develop the right root system, and then add water.
 Add enough to ensure all the nodes and aerial roots are covered, as this is where the new growth will come from.

 5. Wait for Your Monstera Propagation to Root

 Place your vase full of cuttings in a bright spot with indirect sunlight and change the water every 3–5 days.
 You should start to see roots developing between 2 to 3 weeks.

 Whether you’ve purchased a monstera plant, or you’re caring for your newly potted cuttings, there are a few things you should keep in mind.

 Best Soil for Propagated Monstera Cuttings

-When you’re potting your propagated monstera cuttings, choose a well-draining potting mix with a pH value between 5.5-6.5.
-An Indoor Potting Mix works well and you can find it in most hardware stores or on Amazon**.
+When you’re potting your propagated monstera cuttings, choose a well-draining potting mix with a pH value between 5.5 and 6.5.
+An indoor potting mix works well and you can find it in most hardware stores or on Amazon**.